ofseed/copilot-status.nvim/README.md

 # lualine-copilot

-A simple lualine component to show github copilot status.
+A lualine component to show github copilot status, you can toggle the enabled state by clicking

 # Screenshots